Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Jonathan, back in late September, early October of this year, the Supreme Court told all 50 states that it was okay for them to purge as many valid votes as they wanted.

-144 million Votes for president should have been at least 170 million votes because 30 million teenagers turned 18 years old by 2024.
+144 million votes for president should have been at least 170 million votes because 30 million teenagers turned 18 years old by 2024.

 And last voting 2020, 155 million voters voted.

-This time only 144 million voters voted and it should have been about 170 to 175.
+And it should have been about 170 to 175.

 That's how Trump won because of the Supreme Court telling all 50 states to purge votes.